-Information and documents requested by the Authority should be provided within 30 days, unless the Authority states otherwise.
-Given the time constraints of merger control procedures, the Authority usually establishes a deadline for reply no longer than 10 working days.
-As referred above, all information requests to the notifying parties stop the clock.
+Information and documents requested by the Authority should be provided within 30 days, unless otherwise stated.
+Given the time constraints of merger control procedures, deadlines for reply are usually no longer than 10 working days, and frequently shorter.
+As noted above, all information requests to the notifying parties stop the clock (see question 3.6 above).